ronomon/reed-solomon/README.md

 # reed-solomon
 Fast, reliable Reed-Solomon erasure coding as a native addon for Node.js.

-For an introduction to erasure coding, see the post by Brian Beach on the [Backblaze blog](https://www.backblaze.com/blog/reed-solomon/).
+For a good introduction to erasure coding, see this post by Brian Beach on the [Backblaze blog](https://www.backblaze.com/blog/reed-solomon/).

 ## License
 `reed-solomon` is licensed under the [MIT License](https://en.wikipedia.org/wiki/MIT_License).